 - Need to manually pump to build pressure

-It’s absolutely tiny at just over 4 inches tall but it has everything you need to pull an excellent espresso shot.
-The upgraded 52mm basket with a max dose of 18g for full bodied espresso, even pulling a double shot.
+It’s absolutely tiny at just over 4 inches tall but has everything you need to pull an excellent espresso shot.
+The upgraded 52mm professional filter basket has a max dose of 18g, allowing you to pull full-bodied single or double espresso shots.

 Pros